playgude2/user-management-service/README.md

 ### Set up the database

-Configure your database connection in `ormconfig.json` for PostgreSQL or `app.module.ts` for MongoDB.
+Configure your database connection in `app.module.ts` for PostgreSQL.

 ### Install Redis